-The present Pillar III Disclosures have been prepared in compliance with Part Six of the IFR and relate to the financial year ending on 31st of December 2023.
+The present Pillar III Disclosures have been prepared in compliance with Part Six of the IFR and relate to the financial year ending on 31st of December 2024.
 The Company is making these Disclosures on an individual (solo) basis as it is not required by the Cyprus Companies Law, Cap.
-113, to prepare consolidated financial statements because the parent company, Bank of Cyprus PCL, publishes consolidated financial statements in accordance with the International Financial Reporting Standards ("IFRS") as adopted by the EU in Cyprus and the Company does not intend to issue consolidated financial statements for the year ended 31 December 2023.
+113, to prepare consolidated financial statements because the parent company, Bank of Cyprus PCL, publishes consolidated financial statements in accordance with IFRS Accounting Standards as adopted by the EU in Cyprus and the Company does not intend to issue consolidated financial statements for the year ended 31 December 2024.